The Best Years of Our Lives: Cast

 Casting brought together established stars as well as character actors and relative unknowns.
 Jazz drummer Gene Krupa was seen in archival footage, while Tennessee Ernie Ford, later a TV star, appeared as an uncredited "hillbilly singer" (in the first of his only three film appearances).

 Blake Edwards, later a film producer and director, appeared fleetingly as an uncredited "Corporal".
 Wyler's daughters, Catherine and Judy, were cast as uncredited customers seen in the drug store where Fred Derry works.
 Sean Penn's father, Leo, played the uncredited part of the soldier working as a scheduling clerk in the Air Transport Command Office at the beginning of the film.

 Teresa Wright was only 13 years younger than her on-screen mother, played by Myrna Loy.

-Michael Hall (1926–2020) played Fredric March's son and was the last surviving credited cast member at the time of his death.
-However, he is never seen after the first third of the film.
+Michael Hall (1926–2020), who played Rob Stephenson, was the last surviving credited cast member at the time of his death.
+However, he is only seen in the first third of the film.
 Hall's contract with Goldwyn ended during filming, but the producer was reluctant to pay extra money to rehire him.